fricciardi/datetime2/docs/index.rst

 However, creation of a date or time object giving a day count or a fraction of a day is not friendly.
-This is why, again using the attribute paradigm, the :mod:`datetime2` module makes it possbile to create date or time objects in a more compehensible way:
+This is why, again using the attribute paradigm, the :mod:`datetime2` module makes it possbile to create date or time objects in a more comprehensible way:

 .. doctest::